-Q: When should a parent/guardian bring a concern to the coach/advisor and/or administration?
-This is applicable when the situation is beyond the student's ability to self-advocate alone.
+When should a parent/guardian bring a concern to the coach/advisor and/or administration?

+This is applicable when the situation is beyond the student's ability to self-advocate.
 We encourage you to schedule a face-to-face meeting when possible.
-Email or phone call is the preferred method to set up a face-to-face meeting.
-Please do not approach a coach within 24 hours after a game.
-Some examples of when it might be appropriate for a parent to contact a coach/advisor: a medical or mental health issue that requires additional perspective, team bullying/harassment, or a family issue that may impact the student-athlete or team, etc.
+Email or phone call is the preferred method to set up a face-to-face meeting, but do not approach a coach within 24 hours after a game.
+Some examples of when it might be appropriate for a parent to contact a coach/advisor: a medical or mental health issue that requires additional perspective, team bullying/harassment, or a family issue that may impact the student-athlete or team.
+Per District Policy 4160, if you have a concern or complaint about school personnel, please bring it forward immediately to the administration.

-C. Communication Responsibilities of Coaches & Advisors
+C. Responsibilities of Coaches & Advisors